fayssalElAnsari/Python-BPlusTree-Implementation/README.md

 * The `__str__` and `__repr__` magic functions have been modified to simplify the visualization of trees/nodes.

+* The conditions of having a correct tree are all stated in the test files.

 ## DOCUMENTATION
 * To generate the documentation of a tree, cd into its root folder and run: